astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/call/union.md

 ## Multiple non-callable elements in a union

-When more than one element of a union is not callable, the system should flag both.
+Calling a union with multiple non-callable elements should mention all of them in the diagnostic.

 ```py
 if flag: